EU official says Greek bailout terms up for talks

 "Once we have reached a satisfactory conclusion, a new MoU will be signed that will contain, as usual, the required milestones to be undertaken and disbursement scheduled, contingent on the successful conclusion of a review," the official said.

-Any review of the terms of the bailout would still retain the main goals of the program, debt sustainability and reforms, the official said.
+Any review of the terms of the bailout would still retain the main goals of the programme, debt sustainability and reforms, the official said.

 But he played down paying too much attention to precise numbers forecast far into the future.